IAmPythagoras/FFXIV-Combat-Simulator/README.md

+# Install

+Either download the code above or install it using pip with the following command :

+pip install ffxiv-combat-simulator@git+https://github.com/IAmPythagoras/FFXIV-Combat-Simulator.git@main

+Note that you must have git installed : https://git-scm.com/download/win .

 # How to use

+The documentation isn't completely up to date and a more complete version of it will be available in the forseeable future.

 Download this PDF that explains how to use the simulator in its current state : [FFXIV_Combat_Simulator](https://github.com/IAmPythagoras/FFXIVPPSCalculator/files/9596221/FFXIV_Combat_Simulator.2.pdf)

 If you encounter any bug or error in the simulation, DM me on discord Pythagoras#6312 so I can fix it as soon as possible.
 Since this program is still in testing phase, this will help me out a lot:).